jon-harper/OmniBox/docs/assembly/panels.md

 ## Remaining Wiring

-It's a good idea to attach the MCU and any other remaining wiring before we close up the case further.
+It's a good idea to attach all remaining wiring before we close up the case further.

 ## :material-alpha-p-box: :material-alpha-d-box-outline: Display Panel